smaret/astrochem/doc/usermanual.rst

 where :math:`\alpha` is the (dimensionless) branching ratio for dissociative recombinations.
-For negatively charged grains the expression above is multiplied by :math:`C`.
+For negatively charged grains the expression above is multiplied by :math:`C_{ion}`.

 Note that Astrochem considers singly charged (either positively or negatively) charged grains only; multiply charged grains are neglected.

 .. _sec-depletion: